mikependon/RepoDB/README.md

 ## Credits

-Thank you to all the [contributors](https://github.com/mikependon/RepoDb/graphs/contributors) of this project, and to [Scott Hanselman](https://www.hanselman.com/) for [Exploring the .NET open source hybrid ORM library RepoDB](https://www.hanselman.com/blog/ExploringTheNETOpenSourceHybridORMLibraryRepoDB.aspx).
+Thanks to all the [contributors](https://github.com/mikependon/RepoDb/graphs/contributors) of this project, and to [Scott Hanselman](https://www.hanselman.com/) for [Exploring the .NET open source hybrid ORM library RepoDB](https://www.hanselman.com/blog/ExploringTheNETOpenSourceHybridORMLibraryRepoDB.aspx).

-And also, thank you to these awesome OSS projects.
+And also, thanks to these awesome OSS projects.

 - [AppVeyor](https://www.appveyor.com/) - for the builds and test-executions.
 - [GitHub](https://github.com/) - for hosting this project.